DigiCash: Technology

 DigiCash was a form of early electronic payment, which required user software to withdraw notes from a bank and designate specific encrypted keys before it can be sent to a recipient.
 This advancement of public and private key cryptography allows electronic payments to become untraceable by the issuing bank, the government, or a third party.
 This system of Blind Signatures through DigiCash software improved security for its users through the issuance of secured keys, which prevented third parties from accessing personal information through online transactions.
 The Mark Twain Bank, later acquired by Mercantile bank, located in Missouri was the only U.S. bank that supported DigiCash systems.
 Deutsche Bank, based in Germany, was the second backing bank of DigiCash systems.

+The blinding process includes a three-step protocol that used RSA public-key cryptography.
+User software requested a digital token from a participating bank, which subtracted a predetermined amount from the account and returned a signed note.
+Prior to signing, the software will use a blinding factor.
+This blinding factor was a random number that used math to hide and conceal the note's serial number.
+The bank signed the concealed value without access to the hidden number.
+Then, the software removed the blinding factor, resulting in a note with a valid bank signature that the bank had not previously uncovered and seen in its final form.
+When a merchant submitted the note for verification, the bank would be able confirm the signature's authenticity without linking it to the original withdrawal.
+This process kept the client anonymous.
+Cryptographers refer to this property as unlinkability.
+In his 1982 paper, Chaum showed an example of this concept with a carbon-paper-envelope analogy: signing the outside of a sealed envelope lined with carbon paper transfers the impression to the document inside, while the signer is unable to view the authentic content.

+In 1988, Chaum collaborated with Amos Fiat and Moni Naor to build the system for offline payments, with their results published in the CRYPTO '88 proceedings.
+The original protocol required real-time bank verification for each transaction.
+The Fiat-Naor extension removed this requirement by incorporating a mathematical trap in each note: spending a note once did not reveal the user's identity, but spending it twice would automatically expose identifying information across both transactions.
+This feature meant that honest users kept their anonymity, whereas users who attempted double-spending did not.

 Bankruptcy

 DigiCash was unable to grow the company successfully through the expansion of its user base.
 Chaum stated in an interview in 1999 that the DigiCash project, and its technology system, entered the market before e-commerce was fully integrated within the Internet.
 In 1998, DigiCash filed a Chapter 11 bankruptcy and in 2002 the company was sold for assets.
 A more modern implementation of the DigiCash approach is provided by Taler Systems SA as Free Software with the "GNU Taler" protocol.